AscendingPassage.com HOME PAGE.

 I am free to wander where I please without risk of meeting

-anyone, and I begin to descend by the steps made by the falling of the
+anyone, and I begin to descend by the steps made by the falling of the stone blocks, which have formed on all sides staircases as if for

 giants.
 On the overturned surfaces, my hands encounter the deep,

-them, and make signs to one another.
+inevitable people, carved in profile, who raise their arms and make signs to one another.
 On arriving at the bottom I am

-received by a row of statues with battered faces, seated on thrones,
+received by a row of statues with battered faces, seated on thrones.
+Without hindrance of any kind, and recognising everything in the

 blue transparency which takes the place of day, I come to the great

-avenue of the palaces of Amen.
+avenue of the palaces of Amun.

 We have nothing on earth in the least degree comparable to this